MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: MetaTT Adapter Implementation

 \paragraph{Adapter.} We then list an example of an adapter for MetaTT-4D in \cref{alg:metatt4d-adapter}.
 In the attached pseudo-code, the $\mathcal{G}_1$ core is initialized to zero, the $\mathcal{G}_2,~\mathcal{G}_3,~\mathcal{G}_4$ cores are initialized as the identity matrix.
 One of the cores is generally set to $\mathbf{0}$-tensor so that output of the corresponding adapter is zero at the beginning of the training similar to \cite{hu2021lora}.

 \paragraph{Linear adapter and forward function.} \cref{alg:metatt4d-adapter} can be used to create a linear adapter and the corresponding forward function as shown in \cref{alg:metatt4d-forward}.
 The inputs to this adapter are -- \texttt{original\_layer}: the layers of the pre-trained model, \texttt{tt\_config}: the corresponding initialized MetaTT configuration class, \texttt{M1, M2, M3, M4}: the tensor core slices along each of the four dimensions (corresponding to matrices).
-During the forward pass, the input is first passed through the original layer that is frozen.
-The input also first gets multiplied with \texttt{M1}, then followed by \texttt{M2}, and then \texttt{M3}.
-Alpha (which is set during configuration) is then multiplied to the product of the output after \texttt{M3} along with the tensor core \texttt{M4}.
+During the forward pass, the input batch is first passed through the original layer that is frozen.
+This batch is also multiplied by \texttt{M1} trough \texttt{M4}, and scaled by $\alpha$.
+Note that this order of matrix multiplication will be optimal if the rank is smaller than the batch size.
 The outputs of the original and the adapter are then added and returned.

 \paragraph{PEFT model.} Finally, the pseudo-code for developing our model with PEFT philosophy so that it can be used as a drop-in within any model quickly is given in \cref{alg:metatt4d-peft}.
 The inputs to this algorithm is just the pre-trained model and the configuration class for MetaTT. \cref{alg:metatt4d-peft} uses the cores initialized in \cref{alg:metatt4d-adapter} to set up the trainable layer using \cref{alg:metatt4d-forward}.
 Finally, these layers are set-up such that one can dynamically update them during runtime.
 Once all the layers are initialized correctly, the model is assigned to the corresponding training device and returned.